Hackndo/en.hackndo.github.io/_posts/2019-07-30-bloodhound.md

 An attacker with this information will know how to move through the network to reach his objective in a minimum number of steps.

 Take for example a real Active Directory environment.
-It is made up of a large number of nodes.
+It is made up of numerous nodes.

 [![All nodes](/assets/uploads/2019/07/all_nodes.png)](/assets/uploads/2019/07/all_nodes.png)